saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### What are SauceCTL and Sauce Control?

-SauceCTL stands for Sauce Control, the command line interface for the Sauce Sauce Control.
-The toolkit includes SauceCTL that allows you to interface with Sauce Control through command line, as well as the tools necessary to record the output from tests run on Cypress in Docker containers, and send the data to Sauce Labs, making it easy to interpret, share an analyze those test results.
+SauceCTL stands for Sauce Control, the command line interface for the Sauce Control.
+The toolkit includes SauceCTL that allows you to interface with Sauce Control through command line, as well as the tools necessary to record the output from tests run on Cypress in Docker containers (sending the data to Sauce Labs), or on a Sauce Labs Virtual Machine, making it easy to interpret, share an analyze those test results.

 ### Why Use Sauce Control